pmlaroche-agoralogie/cordova_rfduino_proto/README.md

 then i copy all the files except for the config.xml and copy them in the  platforms/ios/www directory

-and it is working for me, i compile and launch an app on my iphone5 (iOS6), which read a RFduino sensor : i have a list of detected RFduino device, i choose mine, i have a continuous reading and can send the data to a server
+and it is working for me, i compile and launch an app on my iphone5 (iOS6), which read a RFduino sensor : i have a list of detected RFduino devices, i choose mine, i have a continuous reading and can send the data to a server